metaclass-nl/tutorial-api-platform/README.md

 - ES6
 - Angular.io

-You don't need to be an expert in these domains, basic working experience should be enough.
+You don't need to be an expert in these domains, having folowed the tutorials of the suppliers should be enough.

 Requirements
 ------------